 What is a rule?

-The State Board of Education adopts rules that affect K-12 and community colleges.
+The State Board of Education adopts rules that affect Oregon’s K-12 public schools including public charter schools and the Oregon School for the Deaf.
 Changes to rules are posted on the Secretary of State's Administrative Rules web page approximately 30 days after adoption.

 The Oregon Secretary of State's office compiles and publishes the entire series of Oregon Administrative Rules.
-The rules directly related to the operation of public schools and community colleges are contained in Chapter 581 of that series.
+The rules directly related to the operation of public schools including public charter schools and the Oregon School for the Deaf are contained in Chapter 581 of that series.

 The Administrative Rules Unit in the Archives Division within the Secretary of State assist agencies with the notification, filing and publication requirements of the administrative rules process.
 Every Administrative Rule uses the same numbering sequence of a three-digit agency chapter number followed by a three-digit division number and ending with a four-digit rule number (000-000-0000).